 Sub-clinical cerebral lesions, especially in the posterior circulation or white matter, were reported to be more frequent in patients with migraine (especially migraine with aura) in a case-controlled MRI study (CAMERA) (Kruit et al., 2004).
 The same group also demonstrated that most (88%) infratentorial infarct-like lesions had a vascular border zone location in the cerebellum and, further, that a combination of hypoperfusion (possibly migraine attack-related) and embolism is the most likely mechanism for posterior circulation infarction in migraine (Kruit et al., 2005).
 Recently, MRI was performed in participants of the AGES-Reykjavik Study, more than 26 years after the initial headache diagnosis.
 Women, but not men, with migraine with aura in midlife were associated with increased cerebellar infarct-like lesions in late life (Scher et al., 2009).

 So there is a long list of comorbids under each group I listed on my graphic.
 And other miscellaneous ones like asthma and even narcolepsy.
-I have 7 of them so that should show how easily it is to get these comobids once you have one.
+I have 7 of them so that should show how easy it is to get these comobids once you have one.
 Although FM came first for me.
-Nevertheless you end up with a cluster of conditions all working against each other than need to be treated.
+Nevertheless, you end up with a cluster of conditions all working against each other than need to be treated.
 Like FM making the migraines worse, and migraines making the FM worse.
 And then the hypothyroid needing to be treated well but it mimics some symptoms of the FM so hard to know if you are getting the right amount of meds.
 Then asthma springs up from god knows where.
 So there is another med, which by the way may trigger a migraine when you take that.

 The picture becomes complicated.
 The pain becomes very complicated.